 Join us as our expert panel of litigators and legal scholars discuss the meaning of the Lucia case and how the Court is likely to resolve it.
 They will also tackle the thorny questions of how agencies should respond if the Court holds ALJs unconstitutional.

-This briefing will feature:
+This briefing featured:

 Assistant Professor, George Mason University Antonin Scalia Law School